 Dawn is the Sexuality Education Program Coordinator for The Potocsnak Family Division of Adolescent and Young Adult Medicine.
 She works with staff and community partners to bring high-quality, youth centered, culturally inclusive, comprehensive sexuality education programming to young people of all ages.
 Her previous experience includes coordinating, developing and facilitating sexuality education programing in a variety of settings including, a juvenile detention center in Philadelphia, an alternative to incarceration program in Brooklyn, a community school in Washington Heights, and most recently in a community organization serving 10 schools in Evanston and Skokie.
 She completed her BA in Sexuality Education at Hampshire College and her MPH in Gender, Sexuality and Health at Columbia University.

-Hadeis is the community outreach coordinator for The Potocsnak Family Division of Adolescent and Young Adult Medicine.
+Hadeis is the Community Outreach Coordinator Lead for The Potocsnak Family Division of Adolescent and Young Adult Medicine.
 Hadeis supports the work of the division by connecting and engaging with community partners and businesses to further our mission.
-He also plans community events to connect the division with various Chicago communities.
-Hadeis is a trained facilitator for Gender & LGBTQ 101 Trainings and the Sex Ed Training Programs provided through the Division.
+They also plan and support events throughout Chicagoland to share the breadth of services provided by the division.
+Hadeis is a trained facilitator for Gender & LGBTQ 101 Trainings and the Sex Ed Training Programs provided through the division.

 Josephine Kearns, BA | Program Coordinator, TransMentor Program (she/her)